HHS/simpler-grants-gov/documentation/decisions/adr/2024-03-19-dashboard-storage.md

 ### Postgres

-Postgres, as hosted by AWS RDS, is a SQL database that you can use to store large data sets.
-Many of the characteristics that apply to Redshift apply to Postgres, with the caveat that Postgres is not built for business intelligence use cases.
+Postgres, as hosted by AWS RDS, is an open-source SQL database that you can use to store large data sets.
+Many of the positive characteristics that apply to Redshift apply to Postgres, with the caveat that Postgres is not built for business intelligence use cases.
+That said, Postgres's open-source nature gives it a distinct advantage over Redshift, especially when thinking about collaboration with open-source contributors.
 We have an existing Postgres database, but we would not want to re-use it for our data analytics purposes.
+We would however be able to re-use its terraform configuration.

 [Data is hosted in Postgres at $0.115 per GB-month](https://aws.amazon.com/rds/postgresql/pricing/), higher than S3 and Redshift.

+At 0 - 6 months, Postgres beats Redshift due to us already having a functional and secure Postgres configuration.
+Additionally, for small data sizes, Postgres is optimized to return queries more quickly than Redshift.

+At 6 months - 2 years, Redshift and Postgres are essentially identical solutions, given that we have already paid down the initial setup cost.

-In every time range, Postgres loses to Redshift due to Postgres being an OLTP database built for real-time data processing.
-In the 2 - 5 year range, Postgres also loses due to its high GB-month hosting cost.
-There is however, evidence that Postgres is faster than Redshift, and that Redshift's OLAP advantages don't kick in until the data grows to terabtyes in size.
+ In the 2 - 5 year range, Postgres becomes less appealing due to its higher GB-month hosting cost.
+There is however evidence that Redshift's OLAP advantages don't kick in until the data grows to terabytes in size.
+It is unclear if our data will ever grow to that size.

 ### Snowflake

 Snowflake is a data warehouse that is traditionally used to store big data for processing and analytics.
 Snowflake is a third-party data hosting platform and does not have an AWS-native deployment solution.
 Deploying Snowflake would require us to either self-host the database or build the infrastructure to connect our systems with an externally managed service.
 Similarly to Redshift, Snowflake is an OLAP optimized data warehouse, that is well-designed for business analytics queries.

-At 0 - 6 months, Snowflake loses to Redshift due to Redshift being vastly easier to set up and configure.
+At 0 - 6 months, Snowflake loses to Redshift and Postgres due to the AWS managed databases being vastly easier to set up and configure.

-At 6 months - 2 years, Snowflake and Redshift are essentially identical solutions.
+At 6 months - 2 years, Snowflake Redshift and Postgres are essentially identical solutions, given that we have already paid down the initial setup cost.

-At 2 - 5 years, Snowflake may start to show cost and performance advantages relative to Redshift.
+At 2 - 5 years, Snowflake may start to show cost and performance advantages relative to Redshift or Postgres.
 Hard evidence to back this up is hard to come by, though.

 ## Decision Outcome

-The chosen option for this ADR is **_AWS Redshift_**.
-Redshift has been chosen due to its OLAP design, and its potential advantages when used with very large datasets.
+At present this ADR has the most evidence in favor of **Postgres**, in large part due to the fact that we are already using it.
+Additional evidence that we will have "big data" (eg 1 TB or larger) would shift this ADR in favor of **Redshift**, but we do not have evidence of that at this time.